fsharp/fsharp.org/community/projects/index.md

   including a compiler from F# code to JavaScript.
 Primary contributors are IntelliFactory, it is open source and on bitbucket.org.
 Contributors welcome!

+* [FunScript](http://funscript.info) - FunScript is a lightweight F# library that lets you rapidly develop single-page applications.
+You can connect to external data sources and call REST APIs with intellisense, produce dashboards using JavaScript visualization libraries and write asynchronous computations easily without explicit callbacks.
+Contributions, samples and users welcome!

 <br />

 ### Community Projects: Visualization Tools